 Astrocytoma.
 Astrocytoma is the most common type of glioma and begins in cells called astrocytes in the cerebrum or cerebellum.
 There are four grades of astrocytoma.

 - Grade I or pilocytic astrocytoma is a slow-growing tumor that is most often benign and rarely spreads into nearby tissue.
-It accounts for about 2% of all brain tumors.
+About 2% of all brain tumors are grade I astrocytomas.

 - Grade II or low-grade diffuse astrocytoma is a slow-growing tumor that can often spread into nearby tissue and can become a higher grade.
-It accounts for about 3% of all brain tumors.
+This type makes up about 3% of all brain tumors.

 - Grade III or anaplastic astrocytoma is a cancerous tumor that can quickly grow and spread to nearby tissues.
-It accounts for about 2% of all brain tumors.
+About 2% of all brain tumors are grade III astrocytomas.

-- Grade IV or glioblastoma multiforme is a very aggressive form of astrocytoma that accounts for about 16% of all brain tumors.
+- Grade IV or glioblastoma multiforme is a very aggressive form of astrocytoma that makes up about 16% of all brain tumors.

 Learn about astrocytoma in children .

 Oligodendroglioma.
 Oligodendroglioma is a tumor that develops from cells called oligodendrocytes.
-These cells are responsible for making the myelin (a substance rich in protein and fatty substances called lipids) that surrounds nerves.
+These cells are responsible for making myelin, a substance that surrounds the nerves and is rich in protein and fatty substances called lipids.
 Oligodendrogliomas make up about 2% of primary brain tumors and are subclassified as either oligodendrogliomas (considered low grade) or anaplastic oligodendroglioma.

 Mixed gliomas.
-A mixed tumor is made up of more than one of the glial cell types and accounts for about 1% of primary brain tumors.
+A mixed tumor is made up of more than one of the glial cell types and makes up about 1% of primary brain tumors.

 Brain stem glioma.
 A brain stem glioma begins in the glial cells in the brain stem.
 Learn about brain stem glioma in children .